Cycling-Laporte breaks French jinx with victory on stage 19 of Tour | Sports-Games

 Vingegaard still holds a comfortable lead of 3:26 going into Saturday's final time trial, a 40.7-km effort between Lacapelle-Marival and Rocamadour.
 Laporte, a decent sprinter who had not had an opportunity for a stage victory this year, was given the green light by his sporting directors to go for it on Friday and he duly delivered, after French riders had gone 38 stages without a Tour win.

-Van Aert sacrificed his own chances to further reduce the deficit, allowing Laporte to make the jump to catch Wright and Stuyven.
 He stayed on Stuyven's wheel for a short while before launching his sprint at the right moment, holding his head in disbelief as he crossed the line.
+"The priority was to keep Jonas safe today.
+But when we were five kilometres from the finish, Wout told me this one is for you, I'll take care of Jonas," said Laporte.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)